Folklore (Taylor Swift album): Critical reception

 Folklore was met with widespread acclaim from music critics, who praised its emotional weight and introspective songwriting, calling it Swift's most subdued and sophisticated body of work yet.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 88, based on 27 reviews, indicating "universal acclaim".

-Rob Sheffield of Rolling Stone lauded Swift's songwriting abilities that brought out her "deepest wit, compassion, and empathy", making Folklore her most intimate album so far.
+Sheffield lauded Swift's songwriting abilities that brought out her "deepest wit, compassion, and empathy", making Folklore her most intimate album so far.
 Also noting the album's vivid storytelling filled with imagination and imagery, Pitchforks Jillian Mapes considered Folklore a mature step in Swift's artistry while retaining her core as a celebrated songwriter.
-Mark Savage of BBC classified Folklore as an indie record dealing with nostalgia and mistakes that resonate with the times.
+Mark Savage of BBC News classified Folklore as an indie record dealing with nostalgia and mistakes that resonate with the times.
 Katie Moulton from Consequence appreciated Swift's maturity, particularly the employment of third-person perspectives that had been uncommon in her previous works.
 Complimenting the album's writing, The Daily Telegraphs Neil McCormick, is Sarah Carson, and The Sydney Morning Heralds Giselle Au-Nhien Nguyen, gave the album full-score ratings.
 Describing Folklore as a bold attempt, Hannah Mylrea of NME praised Swift's ability to evoke vivid imagery, but said that the 16-song run can "sometimes drag slightly".

 Several critics welcomed Swift's new musical direction.
 Chris Willman of Variety considered Folklore to be a "first-rank album" and its change of musical style a "serious act of sonic palette cleansing" for Swift.
 Laura Snapes of The Guardian considered it to be the most cohesive and the most experimental among Swift's releases.
 Entertainment Weeklys Maura Johnston deemed the album a bold move for a pop star like Swift to challenge its audience.
 Roisin O'Connor of The Independent praised the album's "exquisite, piano-based poetry", which she found unconventional for Swift's catalog.
 AllMusic's Stephen Thomas Erlewine was positive towards the album but felt its musical styles are not "precisely new tricks" for Swift.
 In agreement, Annie Zaleski of The A.V.
 Club deemed the album not completely experimental, but still a new aspect of Swift's artistry.
 In his "Consumer Guide" column, Robert Christgau was most moved by the youth-themed "Seven" and "Betty" than the more adult songs, which he summarized as "melodically fetching, lyrically deft pop songs that are fine as far as they go".
 He singled out "The Last Great American Dynasty" as the only intolerable song for how it reminds him of "Taylor Swift the showbiz plutocrat".
 In a mixed review, The New York Times critic Jon Caramanica praised Swift's songwriting but felt the album is burdened by "desolate" and "overcomposed" indie rock.